nuclearsecrecy/Leaflet.greatCircle/README.md

 ## Example

-See the example page for a full example, but here is a basic real-life usage with both a greatCircle and a bound Marker:
+See the **[example page](https://nuclearsecrecy.github.io/Leaflet.greatCircle/example/)** for a full demo, but here is a basic real-life usage with both a greatCircle and a bound Marker:

 ```
 function init() {